We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The service even offers a puréed menu for people who have swallowing issues.
+The service even offers a puréed menu for people with swallowing issues.

-Meals on the low sodium plan contain less than 600 mg of sodium per serving.
+Meals on the Lower Sodium plan contain no more than 600 mg of sodium per serving.
 They’re also low in saturated fat to meet the American Heart Association’s nutritional guidelines.

 The meals are fully prepared and refrigerated, not frozen.
 They simply need to be reheated before eating.

 In addition to a self-pay option, Mom’s Meals participates with health insurance companies that offer a paid meal benefit, so you may have the opportunity to receive Mom’s Meals at little or no cost.